engmsaleh/code-companion/README.md

 - Save chat conversations
 - Custom instructions per project

+## 😎 User Feedback

+Here's what some of our users have to say about CodeCompanion.AI:

+> "Solid!
+I've tried nearly every code-copilot and still find that CodeCompanion is up there with the best and just manages to do the job I want it to, can't wait to try Claude 3.5, many thanks for all your work on this project 🙏🤔"
+>
+> **Dan H** (07/06/2024 10:02 PM)

+> "Hey @CodeCompanion.AI, I want to say I absolutely love this product; it works for me better than any open interpreter every time.
+It's easy to use and straightforward and I find myself using it more than ChatGPT.
+Thank you!"
+>
+> **Mfayed** (03/25/2024 8:06 AM)

+> "Cranking right along like a good CodeCompanion 😎
+> I'm really digging how it doesn't just fail on a problem.
+It makes it work.
+Who needs Devin?"
+>
+> **User**

+> "Awesomee
+> At my company I told my coworkers I was never impressed by Devin as I have already used CodeCompanion"
+>
+> **Zenitsu** (07/06/2024 2:42 PM)

 ## 🚀 Quick Start

 To start using CodeCompanion desktop app, simply download it: